Skip Navigation

 DFCS 615 | 3 Credits

 Course Desc: A hands-on introduction to the data collection and examination phases associated with digital evidence processing.
 The objective is to identify data, create and analyze forensic images, and use appropriate tools and techniques to support a cybercrime investigation.
-Topics include data extraction from computer and file systems, mobile phones, storage media, and electronic documents, securing digital evidence, and root cause analysis.
+Topics include data extraction from computer and file systems, mobile phones, storage media, and electronic documents; securing digital evidence; and root cause analysis.
+Students may receive credit for only one of the following courses: DFC 610 or DFCS 615.

 Windows Forensics and Security